omailson/indexed-page-scrapper/README.md

 ### `getData`

 This method receives a parsed content page as a parameter.
 Use this parameter to scrap the content page and return a key-value map representation of its data.

-*REMOVEME*
-Given a parsed content page as a parameter, use this method to return a key-value map representation of the scrapped page.
-Use this method to return a key-value map representation of the scrapped page.
-In this other method you'll receive as a parameter a parsed content page so you can extract data and return a key-value map representation of this data.

 ### Example